spatie/docs.spatie.be-old/resources/views/laravel-backup/v3/advanced-usage/backing-up-a-non-laravel-application.md

 Do not forget to configure the database as well.
 In `app/config/databases.php` put the credentials of the database used by the non-Laravel application.

-When running `php artisan backup:run` on the command line the application will be backed up.
+When running `php artisan backup:run` on the command line, the application will be backed up.